-We still love this Bacon Wrapped Trout recipe that we originally spied at Design Mom and shared last year.
+We still love this Bacon Wrapped Trout recipe that we originally spied at Design Mom.
 It can be made with any butterflied fish though trout is always a favorite.
 And, while the fish is the star of the meal, you can also find recipes for the whole tasty camping menu including how to make campfire baked potatoes and fire-roasted chiles.
 Yum.

 These Quinoa Paella Foil Packs at Ricotta and Radishes are genius.
 Measure and wash the quinoa before you go, when you’ll also measure out the rest of the ingredients — or at least the chicken stock; the rest can be eyeballed easily.
 Then carefully make the packets at your campsite.
 Delicious!

 This Grilled Barbecue Chicken and Vegetables in foil at Diethood couldn’t be easier.
 Pile on the ingredients, brush with BBQ sauce, wrap, and cook.
 You’ll like this so much that you might end up making it at home in the oven—there are directions for that, too.